Understanding Flood Insurance in the USA

 2. Can renters buy flood insurance?

-Yes, renters can purchase policies to protect their personal belongings.
+Yes, renters can buy policies to protect their personal belongings.

 3. Does homeowners insurance cover floods?